-Yelena has been in the Commander's dungeon for most of a year after killing the son of General Brazell.
-Valek, Ambrose's spymaster, gives her a choice: go to the gallows, or become the Commander's food taster.
-The job doesn't have a long life expectancy, as poisoning attempts are fairly common, but Yelena sees a chance at life better than immediate death, and takes the job.
+Yelena has been in the Commander’s dungeon for most of a year after killing the son of General Brazell.
+Valek, Ambrose’s spymaster, gives her a choice: go to the gallows, or become the Commander’s food taster.
+The job doesn’t have a long life expectancy, as poisoning attempts are fairly common, but Yelena sees any chance at life as being better than immediate death and takes the job.

 Yelena manages to survive several attempts to murder her.
 The fact that Brazell wants her dead is understandable, but the other attempts are mysterious.
 Why would a Sitian master magician try to kill her?
 Who would slip poison into her wine?

 Magic Study finds Yelena in Sitia, learning to cope with a very different way of life.
 Magic is almost taken for granted, and a strong family/clan structure forms the backbone of the government.
 But why are there beggars in the streets, and why is it that only those who can afford it are educated?
 Everyone in Sitia believes that life in Ixia must be horrific, but looking around her, Yelena sees that Ambrose’s rule does have its benefits.

 Fire Study moves between Sitia and Ixia, involving the leaders of both nations and intriguers who want to bring both of them down by pitching them against each other.
 Yelena and her friends are trying to prevent a war and reveal the traitors, but they’ve been declared outlaws and have to sneak around trying to figure out what’s going on.